vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="accounts"></a>
 ## Service Accounts and Privileges
 vSphere Integrated Containers Engine does not create service accounts and does not assign privileges.
-Instead, it creates a vSphere Extension and authenticates against it.
+The `--ops-user` and `--ops-password` options allow a VCH to operate with less-privileged credentials than those that are required for deploying a new VCH.

 <a name="patches"></a>